Frequently Asked Questions (FAQs)

 Are medical graduates eligible for a Fulbright Scholarship?

-Medical graduates are eligible for a Fulbright scholarship if, and only if, they can assure authorities in the United States that there will be no clinical contact or undertaking of clinical practice, or invasive procedures with patients.
+Medical graduates are eligible for a Fulbright scholarship if they can assure authorities in the United States that there will be no clinical contact or undertaking of clinical practice, or invasive procedures with patients.
 Medical graduates must be able to travel on a J-1 research visa to qualify for a Fulbright Scholarship.
 Please see http://www.ecfmg.org/ for more information.
 Graduates of all health sciences are considered medical graduates.

 I completed my PhD more than 5 years ago – am I eligible for the postdoctoral scholarship?